subsquid/docs/docs/subsquid-network/public.md

 ### What kind of datasets are available from Subsquid Network?

 Historical blockchain data optimized for batch access.
-Network API is used by Squid SDK processors to access the datasets.
+Network API used by Squid SDK processors to access the datasets via chain-specific gateways.

 ### What chains are currently supported by Subsquid’s decentralized data lake and SDK?